qiujames/qiujames.github.io/_posts/2022-06-23-tabbed-content-in-mm.md

 - Ability to add additional text content
 - Support for multiple tablist groups
 - Ability to scroll for overflowed tabs
+- Nested tablists (see the "Nested Python" tab)
 - Stylistically coherent with MM concepts/themes

 ## Demo